 Attractive Regulatory and Tariff Setting Process

-ENARGAS currently permits TGS to earn a return on assets (“ROA”) allows an ROA of approximately 12% in real terms.
+ENARGAS currently permits TGS to earn a return on assets (“ROA”) of approximately 12% in real terms.
 TGS substantially improved efficiency during the period from 1992 to 1995, and the regulator took these improvements into account during the tariff review in 1997, materially reducing TGS’s rates.
-As a result, material rate reductions are not expected during the tariff review in 2002.
+Material rate reductions are not expected during the tariff review in 2002.

 Currency Risk Mitigation